070470/dist-syst/docs/server-guide.md

 # Server guide
 ## Code
-The code, found here in the repository in three different versions (one copy for each server), implements the client-server and inter-server message transfer as described in the architecture and protocol specifications.
+The code, to be found here in the repository in three different versions (one copy for each server), implements the client-server and inter-server message transfer as described in the architecture and protocol specifications.